OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

    To simplify the use of this end point, you can use the Python script `lodocker-open-file <file.fodt>`.
    See information about installing the Python script below.

+### Windows

+On Windows, you need to install docker desktop, see: https://docs.docker.com/desktop/install/windows-install/ and an X Server, for example VcXsrv or Xming.
+Then, ensure that the PowerShell execution policy is set to `RemoteSigned` or `Unrestricted`, see: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4, such that you are allowed to run script from PowerShell.

+Then, make sure that both docker desktop is running and the X server is running, and open a PowerShell terminal window.
+See discussion above for Linux, instead of` running the script `docker-soffice.sh` you can run the script `docker-soffice.ps1`, and instead of the script `start-container.sh` you can run the script `start-container.ps1`.

 ## Installation of the python scripts
 - Requires python3 >= 3.10